 If you have been hurt in a bicycle accident in Georgia that was caused by someone else, you have the right to fight for full compensation.
 A trustworthy bike accident lawyer in Atlanta, GA, can help you take the very first step.

 Although Atlanta has proper bicycle lanes and clear bicycle laws, these do not always translate to accident-free trips for bicycle enthusiasts.
 Bicycle accidents, after all, are common in a state where vehicular mishaps happen on a daily basis.

-And when an accident does happen, you need to be compensated not only for your injuries, but also for all other losses that arise as a consequence of another person’s negligence.
-With the help of a bike accident lawyer, you can take the necessary steps in filing a compensation claim for all your economic and non-economic losses.
+And when an accident does happen, you need to be compensated not only for your injuries but also for all other losses that arise as a consequence of another person’s negligence.
+With the help of a vehicle accident lawyer in Atlanta, you can take the necessary steps in filing a compensation claim for all your economic and non-economic losses.

 Annually, hundreds of bicycle riders are involved in critical accidents all over the country.
 Many of these accidents, unfortunately, result in death.
 In a report by the Centers for Disease Control and Prevention (CDC), more than a thousand bicyclists died in the United States in 2015.
 Injuries have reached to almost 500,000 for the same year.